hbmartin/graphviz2drawio/README.md

 Pull requests and issue reports are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Thanks to all the people who have helped make this project succesful!
+Thanks to all the people who have contributed to this project!

 [![Profile images of all the contributors](https://contrib.rocks/image?repo=hbmartin/graphviz2drawio)](https://github.com/hbmartin/graphviz2drawio/graphs/contributors)